TSCP Training Offer 2021

 Please see 'Charging Policy' for

-Our courses will continue to be categorised as follows:
+In the meantime our virtual courses will continue to be categorised as

 Introductory courses are aimed at anyone who works with children and/or their families in Tameside.

-that is to say in order for learners to attend the face-to-face one day aspect of the course, they need to have successfully undertaken the
+course, therefore in order for learners to participate in the virtual training, they need to have successfully undertaken the

 with children, young people and adults who are parents or carers.